-The Re-CORE module provides a new effective fusion approach for collecting localization information from bottom layers that can improve the accuracy for small object detection.
-Consider the naive approach for detecting small objects \cite{FindTinyFaces2017} by generating high-resolution images as inputs to the detection module, which comes with a cost of increasing computational burden.
-Another way is to leverage contextual information \cite{YOLOv3} for small object detection, by sending semantic features from a top-down way via a FP.
-However, without the residual property, un-referenced features will be often learned and thus bounds the number of FP layers that can actually contribute to object detection.
-In comparison to the FP proposed in \cite{ieeeReboot}, our Re-CORE module can capture richer semantic features from deeper layers that can directly improve small object detection.
-In summary, the residual property and bi-directional fusion process make the Re-CORE module suitable for detecting small and even tiny objects, without increasing notable computation overheads.
+The Re-CORE module provides a new effective fusion approach for collecting localization information from bottom layers that can improve the accuracy of small object detection.
+In comparison, the naive approach in \cite{FindTinyFaces2017} detects small objects by generating high-resolution images as inputs to the detection module, which comes with a cost of large computational burden.
+Another approach for small object detection is to leverage contextual information, by sending semantic features from a top-down way via a FP as in YOLOv3 \cite{YOLOv3}.
+However, in these methods without the use of residual property, the learning will include un-referenced features and thus bound the number of FP layers that can actually contribute to object detection.
+In comparison to the FP proposed in \cite{2019LPIRC}, our Re-CORE module can capture richer semantic features from deeper layers that can directly improve small object detection.

+In summary, our residual design and bi-directional fusion make the Re-CORE module suitable for detecting small and even tiny objects without notable computation overheads.